dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 Equipped with the observation above it is easy to show why creation of single (or more generally any odd number of) excitations is impossible: this would violate the condition in the above <a href="eq:observation">equation</a> which holds throughout.

+### Loop excitations and error correction

-Okay, so summarizing: we cannot create single excitations by applying Pauli strings but we can easily create pairs of excitations.
+Okay, so summarizing what we have arrived at so far: we cannot create single excitations by applying Pauli strings but we can easily create pairs of excitations.
 Given the "loopy" nature of the ground state we discovered in the <a href="#hamiltonian-and-ground-states">first section</a> we naturally ask: does anything interesting happen if the excitations form closed loops?
 Absolutely: it turns out that creating a *topologically trivial* closed loop of excitations is equivalent to creating no excitations at all.
 This is a really curious fact, so let me state it again in a different way: starting from a ground state we can create a set of excitations, pair them up (thus creating closed excitations loops) and get the ground state again!
 The physical intuition behind it is simple: since the ground states correspond to equal amplitude sum of closed loop configurations, the action of the closed loop string simply reorders the terms within the sum without changing the overall result!
 This "completing the loop" trick is one of the reasons why toric code is useful for the [quantum error correction](https://www.arthurpesah.me): if we say that the excitations were created by some unwanted "errors" in the form of Pauli strings then these errors might be annihilated by applying more Pauli strings and completing the loops.

-**Fact 2:** Excitations in the toric code might be created in pairs by applying Pauli strings.
-Applying Pauli strings such that they form closed loops is equivalent to applying no string operators at all.
+**Fact 3:** Applying Pauli strings forming closed loops is equivalent to applying no string operators at all.
 {:.note}

+### Anyons and their statistics

+If excitations are indeed "particle-like" and they are indistinguishable, can we classify them in a similar fashion to elementary particles (being either bosons or fermions)?
+Yes, we say that there are three types of anyons in the toric code: $$e$$ anyon (single vertex excitation), $$m$$ anyon (single plaquette excitation) and $$\epsilon$$ anyon (or a dyon) consisting of vertex and plaquette excitations bound together. $$e$$ and $$m$$ anyons in the toric code have abelian bosonic statistics i.e. the many-body state is invariant under exchanging two identical $$e$$ and $$m$$ anyons.
+It turns out that $$\epsilon$$ anyons are fermions.

 <!-- What changes if we introduce open boundary conditions? -->